zksecurity/RFCs/source/starknet/fri.md

 ## Commitments

 Commitments of polynomials are done using [Merkle trees]().
-The merkle trees can be configured to hash some parameterized number of the lower layers using a circuit-friendly hash function (Poseidon).
+The Merkle trees can be configured to hash some parameterized number of the lower layers using a circuit-friendly hash function (Poseidon).

 * TODO: why montgomery form?